-The news is laden with doom and gloom about the cost of living crisis.
+The news is packed with doom and gloom about the cost of living crisis.
 But whilst these external factors can seem overwhelming, most of us have the power to take control of our finances.
-With the help of the brilliant money-management expert Clare Seal, we hope this article empowers you with information to make the best choices for your financial future.
+With the help of the brilliant money-management expert Clare Seal, this article empowers you with information to make the best choices for your financial future.

 Big picture thinking

-Money management can seem overwhelming when we’re in the weeds.
-When all we can see is next month’s pay check.
+Money management can seem overwhelming when we’re in the weeds and when all we can hope for is next month’s paycheck.
 The next debt payment.
 The next house or car we’re vying for.
-Surrounded by negative news about the cost of living.
+We’re often surrounded by negative news about the cost of living.

-But Clare encourages all of her clients to take a step back and think about two aspects: the internal and external factors.
+Our expert, Clare, is a financial well-being speaker, Author, and Founder of The Financial Wellbeing Forum.
+To begin, she encourages all her clients to step back and think about two aspects: internal and external factors.

-Instead focus on what you can control…the internal factors.
-Often not feeling like we have enough money is linked to lifestyle creep.
+Instead, focus on what you can control: the internal factors or how you feel about finances.
+Often, not feeling like we have enough money can be linked to lifestyle creep.
 Increased spending when we have a new job, investing in a bigger house or better car because we feel we need it.
-But Clare encourages us to really think about what a lifestyle that makes us content and happy looks like.
-And if you’ve got most of those things in place you might not need anything else.
-We’re always encouraged to step forward - get a bigger house, a better car, go one better holidays.
-This list goes on. but by focusing on what we have rather than what we don’t we can re-establish our spending habits.
+But Clare encourages us to think about what a lifestyle that makes us content and happy looks like.
+And if you’ve got most of those things in place, you might not need anything else.
+We’re always encouraged to step forward - get a bigger house, a better car, go on a better holiday.
+This list goes on.
+But by focusing on what we have rather than what we don’t, we can re-establish our spending habits.
 Get out of the race of what everyone else is doing and refocus on the here and now - what makes you happy?

-Finally we have saving.
-It might seem simple but where do you actually start and make it less stressful in times of financial instability?
-Here’s some of Clare’s top tips
+Finally, we have savings.
+It seems simple, but where do you start and make it less stressful in times of financial instability?
+Here are some of Clare’s best ideas on the subject:

-Surveys, user testing and other side hustles; are they worth it?
 "Money is only one of the currencies and resources that we have in our lives.
-Time is massively valuable as well and so is your health.
-So if you’re staying up until 2am doing surveys every night to try and get to the next pay out it can have an impact on your health a day job’", Clare says.
-Instead she suggests looking at your skills and freelancing within this area - ensuring it doesn't have a negative impact on the rest of your lifestyle.
-Another route is exploring cashback opportunities.
-This is a pretty low effort way of banking money that you can utilise at high expenditure times such as Christmas.
+Time is massively valuable as well, and so is your health.
+So if you’re staying up until 2 am doing surveys every night to try and get to the next payout, it can impact your health at your day job," Clare says.

 Make savings automatic

-“Pay yourself first”, Clare says.
-She recommends having a standing order or automatic transfer scheduled for payday (or shortly after) into a savings account.
-Make a plan within your means but start small.
-Once you’ve secured the habit you can then add more money to the pot.
-Remember to look into different savings accounts and pick based on what you’re saving for - shopping around for high interest rate or cashback accounts can be a great way to maximise your savings if you're not planning on touching the account for a while.
+Once you’ve started the savings habit, you can add more money to the pot.
+Remember to look into different savings accounts and pick based on what you’re saving for.
+For example, shopping around for high-interest rate or cashback accounts can be a great way to maximise your savings if you're not planning on touching the account funds for a while.

-We hope this article has quelled some of your anxieties around the current cost of living crisis.
+We hope this article has quieted some of your anxieties about the current cost of living crisis.
 Ultimately, there are aspects we can control despite the ongoing uncertainty.
-Once we focus on what we CAN control, the whole situation seems less intimidating and much less stressful too.
-To dive into more of Clare’s wisdom, check out her full PepTalk on demand or speak to our team to book a bespoke PepTalk.
+Once we focus on what we CAN control, the whole situation seems less intimidating and much less stressful, too.